alexgcode/CuentaMovil/README.md

 An app that allow have a register of your daily expenses

 # Problem
-I spent too much money at month.
+I spent too much money per month.
 And I don't know what I spend it.

 # Objtective
 Have a fast and easy way to store all the expenses that one has on daily tasks.